uperl/App-RegexFileUtils/README.md

 In addition to any options supported by the underlying operating system, these scripts will recognize the following options (and NOT pass them to the underlying system utilities).
-They are prefixed with `--re` so that they do not interfear with any "real" options.
+They are prefixed with `--re` so that they do not interfere with any "real" options.

 ## --recmd command